What Is Ski Boot Flex?

 When comparing boots across brands, treat flex numbers as general guidelines rather than precise specifications.
 A “medium flex” from one brand might feel softer or stiffer than the same number from another.
 If possible, try boots from different brands to feel the difference firsthand.

-How Your Weight Affects Flex Choice
+How Your Weight & Skill Level Affect Flex Choice

 Weight-to-Flex Recommendation Matrix